gustavoabel/discord-reminder-bot/README.md

-# Mobile Bot 🤖
+# Discord Reminder Bot 🤖

-A Discord bot designed to send automated reminders for time tracking entries.
+A Discord bot designed to send automated reminders in your Discord channels.

 ## Description

-This bot is built to help teams stay on top of their time tracking by sending automated reminders in a specified Discord channel.
+This bot is built to help teams stay on top of their tasks by sending automated reminders in a specified Discord channel.
 It uses Discord.js to interact with the Discord API and runs on a Node.js environment.

 ## Features

 - Automated reminder messages
 - Discord channel integration
 - Simple and efficient design
+- Customizable message content
+- Easy to configure

 ## Tech Stack